 Well…I guess a cave is a valid answer.
 But I’m thinking deep space.
 And I’m thinking that in order for us to see what’s out there, we need a lot of light.

 Good thing there’s already a lot of light out there.
 We just need to catch it.

-One of a telescope’s superpowers is the ability to collect light, and how much it collects depends on its diameter (or, more specifically, the surface area of its primary mirror or lens).
-More area means more room for light to fall in, means a brighter image.
+One of a telescope’s powers is the ability to collect light, and how much it collects depends on its diameter (or, more specifically, the surface area of its primary mirror or lens).
+More area means more room for light to fall in, which means a brighter image.

-Another one of a telescope’s superpowers is resolution.
+Another one of a telescope’s powers is resolution.
 And in this case, collecting more light means seeing more detail.

 How many stars do you think are in this image?